hujhax/austin-improv-wiki/Troupes/Kosher Bacon.md

 **Kosher Bacon** was an improv troupe.

 ## History
 Kosher Bacon was cast from one of the [[Merlin Works Mixers]] in April 2012.
-They performed a monthly run of shows at [[Salvage Vanguard Theater]] called "Under Waged: Improvised Tales from the Service Industry" -- a show that drew heavily from *Party Down* -- from June to September (6/30, 7/21, 8/11, 9/8) at *[[Shows/The Saturday Night Special|The Saturday Night Special]]*.
+They performed a monthly run of shows at [[Theatres/Salvage Vanguard Theater|Salvage Vanguard Theater]] called "Under Waged: Improvised Tales from the Service Industry" -- a show that drew heavily from *Party Down* -- from June to September (6/30, 7/21, 8/11, 9/8) at *[[Shows/The Saturday Night Special|The Saturday Night Special]]*.
 The troupe dissolved shortly after that.

 ## Media
 ### Photos